icarus-sullivan/react-spinner-material/README.md

 # react-spinner-material
 A simple react component made using canvas and window frame animations.
-Very close in resemblance to that of the Spinner or Android or the loading spinner on YouTube.
+Very close in resemblance to that of the Spinner in Android or the loading spinner on YouTube.

 ![Example of Spinner](https://raw.githubusercontent.com/icarus-sullivan/react-spinner-material/master/example.gif)